mohammadgholami0/data-cleaning/README.md

 How I fixed it

-Instead of cleaning the data manually in Excel, I wrote a Python script to automate the process.
+Instead of cleaning the data manually in Excel, I wrote a Python script to automate the process. but after i opened the file with excel still data wasnot in order in excel so i  organize data in excel also

 Regex cleaning
 I used regular expressions to remove anything inside brackets and to strip out special symbols.
 This cleaned names, rankings, and text fields in one step.